-The rapid development of emerging economies can result in short falls in food production and quality, but open data can help farmers to tackle this.
+The rapid development of emerging economies can result in short falls in food production and quality, but a unified data network can provide the resources needed by farmers to tackle this.

-It can also help to address the rising cost of food production, which is a particular problem in developed countries.
+A global agribusiness network can also help address the rising cost of food production, which is a particular problem in developed countries.
 Farmers who do not work to cut costs and increase efficiencies face little prospect of a positive economic outcome.